nrfconnect/sdk-nrf/doc/nrf/dm_adding_code.rst

 An additional possibility is to take advantage of west to manage your own set of repositories.
 This workflow is particularly beneficial if your application is split among multiple repositories or, just like in the previous workflow, if you want to make changes to one or more |NCS| repositories, since it allows you to define the full set of repositories yourself.

-In order to implement this approach you first need to create a manifest repository of your own, which just means a repository that contains a :file:`west.yml` manifest file in its root.
+In order to implement this approach, you first need to create a manifest repository of your own, which just means a repository that contains a :file:`west.yml` manifest file in its root.
 Next you must populate the manifest file with the list of repositories and their revisions.

 In general, the easiest thing to do is to import the :file:`west.yml` into `sdk-nrf`_, using west's manifest imports feature.